 “Charlie, I can deal with the gono, it can be treated quickly and easily as soon as it’s diagnosed, but this is a bit more serious, yeah!?”
-I feel like the emphatic urgency in Tom’s ordinarily reassuring tone is an indication of where his head’s at.
-I’m just here to support my best friend while he battles believing he’s becoming HIV positive.
+The urgency in his voice indicates where his head’s at.
+I’m just here to support my best friend while he battles believing he could become HIV positive.

-The clinically dull waiting room has the kind of chairs that look inviting, but are evidently not designed for prolonged comfort.
+The clinically dull waiting room has the kind of chairs that look inviting, but are evidently not designed for comfort.
 Positioned opposite, a young woman drops the glossy magazine she idly flicks through.
-As she picks it off the floor, I fleetingly catch her eye, wondering if it was Tom’s swearing or mention of an STI that caused her to flinch.
+As she picks it off the floor, I fleetingly catch her eye, wondering if it was Tom’s tone or mention of an STI that caused her to flinch.

-It’s Blake.
-He’s undetectable – you won’t need PEP.
+“It’s Blake.
+He’s undetectable – you won’t need PEP.”

 Sitting by my side, his eyes fixated on the neatly arranged squares of ugly, durable carpet, Tom explains how Blake phoned him not long after leaving his place this morning.
 They’d spent the night together.
 The first time since Blake got back from a trip back home Stateside.
 Blake went for sexual health tests earlier in the week and got a call from his clinic first thing this morning — he’d tested positive for gonorrhea.

 It’s the first time Tom’s potentially acquired something since he’s been with Blake.
 For all his knowledge and usual comfort to enjoy sex with someone who’s undetectable, Tom’s anxiety of sharing an HIV status with someone he appears to love is all too real.

 Listening to him speak, the waiting room’s background noise fades out and I find my eyes staring into space, arranging the pieces of information into something I’m trying to make sense out of.